 8. You don’t ignore your LinkedIn page

-LinkedIn is too often overlooked, and can be a terrific resource for nonprofits.
+LinkedIn can be a terrific resource for nonprofits, but is often overlooked.

 Engagement on LinkedIn (click throughs) is higher than Facebook or Twitter.

 9. You’re an early adopter of digital payments